 When your boss sets the pace of work at warp speed, you will be expected, presumably, to match their haste.
 Jamie Dimon, chief executive of JPMorgan Chase, routinely tells his employees that their success depends on replying to emails the same day.

-But is fast always good in running a business?
+But is fast always good for running a business?
 What do you need to do slowly?
 And how can you simultaneously manage fast and slow?

 Though he enjoys the pressure to keep up with instantaneous communication, he laments its attendant superficiality.
 “Things are done quickly without as much thought as may be advisable,” he says.